eztam5/EquityJournal/README.md

 - Add images in the text editor
 - Add AI chat on the security detail and topic view to summarize, extend and verify the investment thesis
     - Do we need RAG or can the content fit into the context window?
 Or manual user based attachments?
+- Use the same > tree symbol with colored circle also in the taxonomy editor
+- Add  company logos (optionally replacing the chart symbol)